applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/machine-learning.md

 >>> get_taxon_at_level(reference_taxonomy[queries[0].metadata['id']], taxonomic_level)
 ```

 Because the query and reference sequences that were working with were randomly selected from the full reference database, each time you run this notebook you should observe different results.
 Chances are however that if you run the above steps multiple times you'll get the wrong taxonomy assignment at least some of the time.
-Up to this point, we've left out an important piece of information: how confident should we be in our assignment, or in other workds, how dependent is our taxonomy assignment on our specific query?
+Up to this point, we've left out an important piece of information: how confident should we be in our assignment, or in other words, how dependent is our taxonomy assignment on our specific query?
 If there were slight differences in our query (e.g., because we observed a very closely related organism, such as one of the same species but a different strain, or because we sequenced a different region of the 16S sequence) would we obtain the same taxonomy assignment?
 If so, we should have higher confidence in our assignment.
 If not, we should have lower confidence in our assignment.

 We can quantify confidence using an approach called bootstrapping.
 With a bootstrap approach, we'll get our taxonomy assignment as we did above, but then for some user-specified number of times, we'll create random subsets of V sampled with replacement (DEFINE THIS).
-We'll then assign taxonomy each random subset of V, and count the number of times the resulting taxonomy assignment is the same that we achieved when assigning taxonomy to V. The count divided by the number of iterations we've chosen to run will be our confidence value.
+We'll then assign taxonomy to each random subset of V, and count the number of times the resulting taxonomy assignment is the same that we achieved when assigning taxonomy to V. The count divided by the number of iterations we've chosen to run will be our confidence value.
 If the assignments are often the same we'll have a high confidence value.
 If the assignments are often different, we'll have a low confidence value.

 Let's now assign taxonomy and compute a confidence for that assignment.